SparkJiao/SparkJiao/README.md

 ### Hi there 👋

 - 🌱 I’m a PhD candidate at Nanyang Technological University and the Institute for Infocomm Research (I2R), A*STAR.
-- 🔭 I’m currently working on machine reading comprehension and reasoning.
+- 🔭 I’m currently working on machine reasoning with LLMs.

 Here are some projects that I lead or contribute to: